nginxinc/ansible-role-nginx-config/README.md

         version: 1.5.2
       - name: community.general
         version: 7.0.1
-      - name: community.docker # Only required if you plan to use Molecule
+      - name: community.docker # Only required if you plan to use Molecule (see below)
         version: 3.4.6
     ```